winsontan520/Android-WVersionManager/README.md

 	versionManager.setOnReceiveListener(new OnReceiveListener() {
 		@Override
 		public boolean onReceive(int status, String result) {
-			// implement your own logic here
-			return false; // return true if you want to use library's default dialog }
+			// implement your own checking here such as cancel progress loading, read json, check version return false; // return true if you want to use library's default dialog }
 	});